eBay/TasCreed/docs/usage/JobRequest.md

 # Job Request Introduction

-The job request triggers Tumbler server to submit a tumbler job instance, the params and configs in job request will overwrite the default values in job define.
+The job request triggers TasCreed server to submit a TasCreed job instance, the params and configs in job request will overwrite the default values in job define.

 ## Job Request